Redesigned dialog box:

 9. Pressure Available: The final pressure anticipated at your meter or POC based on the settings you've assigned.

 10: You can use this optional text field to enter any necessary notes about your meter, including where you received your information on the water service.
 You can enter this line into the Irrigation Schedule.

-11. Set Detail: Assign a detail to this meter, if required.
+11. Use these buttons to assign a detail to this meter, if required, or remove a detail from this meter.
 If set, the detail will be added to the project's Detail Manager and will be listed along with the meter in the Irrigation Schedule.

 12. This thumbnail shows the symbol that will represent the water meter or POC in your drawing (default water meter symbol pictured).
 You can keep our default symbol or assign your own custom symbol.

 16. Place your water meter or POC in your drawing.

 Water meters are the most common type of source in many locations.
 The Water Meter connection option includes several configuration options to account for the flow that will be available for a specific meter size.

 1. Select the Water Meter tab to configure a meter for your project.

 2. Click the ... button to set a manufacturer-specific meter with this menu, or leave the default Generic option to assign a generic meter to your project.
 More information